 Small Miracles staffs people as well as volunteers to provide lunches Monday - Thursday during the summer to children in the community at various locations.
 The program operates under the Washington State Department of Agriculture and is managed by the State of Washington Superintendent of Public Instruction.

-At the end of the 2015 school year, 3,238 children in the Eastmont School District, and 4,476 in the Wenatchee School District qualified for free or reduced meals at school.
-That is nearly 8,000 children in the Wenatchee Valley alone!
+For the 2017-2018 school year, 6,166 children in the Eastmont School District, and 7,557 in the Wenatchee School District and 1,587 children in the Cashmere School District qualify for free or reduced meals at school.
+That is 15,310 children in the Wenatchee Valley alone!
 The School District fills the gap during the school year, but what happens when school is not in session?
 Unfortunately, they go without in many cases.
 It is estimated that 1/3 of these children go hungry during each school break.

 Each and every lunch is required to have five components to be eligible for reimbursement: